Alan Belcher

 Alan Belcher (born April 24, 1984) is an American bare-knuckle boxer and former mixed martial artist.
 A professional from 2004 until 2015, he is perhaps best known for his 15-fight tenure with the UFC.
-He currently competes in Bare Knuckle Fighting Championship and is the reigning BKFC Heavyweight Champion.
+He currently competes in Bare Knuckle Fighting Championship where he was the BKFC Heavyweight Champion.

 Background

 Belcher was born in Jonesboro, Arkansas and began practicing karate when he was eight years old.
-Belcher later attended Sloan-Hendrix High School in Imboden, Arkansas where he competed in baseball and basketball before continuing his baseball career in junior college.
 After starting Brazilian jiu-jitsu at the age of 14, Belcher began his amateur mixed martial arts career at the age of 15.
+Belcher graduated from Sloan-Hendrix High School in Imboden, Arkansas where he competed in baseball and basketball before continuing his baseball career at Dyersburg State Community College.
+After two semesters, he dropped out in pursuit of a career in mixed martial arts.

 Mixed martial arts career

 Early career

 Belcher made his professional debut in July 2004 against Tim Ellis in Freestyle Fighting Championship and won by TKO.
 His MMA career then picked up significantly in early 2006, the year in which Belcher amassed 9 fights, going 8–1.